Nothing is ever enough, have you noticed that?

 Physical possessions.
 Money.
 Relationships.
 People.
 It is so easy to look in all the wrong places, trying to find what we think we want and, in the process, missing what we actually need.

-A focus on what matters.
 A focus on God.

 If we focus on what we want and do and are, there’s always more.
 If we focus on who we are in God, our relationship with Him, and doing His will, then everything subtly shifts.

 We aren’t trying to reach all these goals just so we will be satisfied.
 Rather, we are reaching them with a larger end in mind.
 They satisfy us to some degree because we know they are part of a longer journey, but we don’t require a ‘final satisfaction’ in those projects to compensate for everything we’ve gone through.